xzilla/teleport/README.md

 ## Troubleshooting

 - Since version 0.4.0, the ids of Teleport's internal tables were changed to `bigserial` and `bigint`.
-The cose is backwards compatible, and works with the previous version, which used `serial` and `int`.
+The code is backward compatible and works with the previous version, which used `serial` and `int`.
 If you are having problems with integer overflow, it will be necessary to either drop the current tables or manually alter them.
 See the [changelog](CHANGELOG.md) for